hongpham/Workshop-Protect-your-IoT-fleet/Module 5: Send security alerts to your favourite messaging platform/README.md

 ### 2.2 Create deployment package for Lambda function

 Since SNS doesn't intergrate with Chime directly, we will use a Lambda function to post the SNS message to the Chime chatroom.
 You will need to create a deployment package for this Lambda function by following these steps:

       a.
 Clone this workshop github repo, change directory to 'Module 5: Send security alerts to your favourite messaging platform', navigate to folder 'LambdaWebhookChime'.
 This folder should only have a python script index.py at the moment.

       b.
 We will install neccessary dependecies for this python script.
 Under device folder, create a subfolder called Package.
-      ```bash

             mkdir Package
             cd Package
-      ```

       c.
 Install these dependencies, choose Package as target folder.
-      ```bash

             pip install --target . requests
-      ```

       d.
 Create a zip archive of the dependencies named webhookchime.zip in Package and store it in LambdaWebhookChime folder.
 Run this command when you currently in Package folder
-      ```bash

       zip -r9 ../webhookchime.zip .
-      ```

       e.
-Add python script device.py to the archive
+Add python script device.py to the archive cd ..
-      ```bash
-      cd ..
       zip -g webhookchime.zip index.py
-      ```

       f.
 You will upload this zip file when you create lambda function next step

 ### 2.3 Configure Lambda function